Lomita Railroad Station Featured in Winning Photo Contest Image

 The SBCCOG received more than 65 entries.
 With the help of Kevin Cody, publisher and founder of the Easy Reader newspaper, it narrowed them down to 10 finalists.
 Another of Mitchell’s images, featuring the Point Fermin Lighthouse in San Pedro, also made the top-10.

 Mitchell has been a South Bay resident for more than 50 years and is a retired landscape architect.
 He has worked to develop a few notable South Bay landmarks himself, including Wilson Park in Torrance and The Home Depot Center in Carson.

 Newly inspired by his contest win, he hopes to spend even more time pursuing his visual arts hobby in the future.
 To learn more about the Lomita Railroad Museum, built in 1966, visit www.lomita-rr.org.
-Scroll down to view the other nine finalists.
+Scroll down to view the other nine contest finalist submissions.

 Second Place: “Moon Over Vincent Thomas Bridge,” San Pedro.
 By Edmund Cheung

 Third Place: “Epic Sunrise At the Port of Los Angeles,” Los Angeles.
 By Christine Ho